Centralizer Rigidity near Elements of the Weyl Chamber Flow: Center-fixing centralizer is a Lie group

-Furthermore, we have the following result on ``continuity" of $su$-paths. \begin{lem}[Local continuity of holonomy, see Proposition 7.3 \cite{ASV}] Let $f$ be a partially hyperbolic diffeomorphism on a complete Riemann manifold $M$.
-Suppose $f$ is accessible, then for any $x\in M$, there exist $y\in M$ and a $su$-path $\gamma$ from $x$ to $y$, such that for any $\epsilon>0$, there exists $\delta>0$, so that for any $z\in B(y,\delta)$, there exists a $su$-path from $x$ to $z$ that's $\epsilon$-near $\gamma$. \end{lem}
+\begin{lem}[Local continuity of holonomy, see Proposition 7.3 \cite{ASV}] Let $f$ be a partially hyperbolic diffeomorphism on a complete Riemannian manifold $M$.
+Suppose $f$ is accessible.
+Then for any $x\in M$, there exist $y\in M$ and a $su$-path $\gamma$ from $x$ to $y$ such that for any $\epsilon>0$, there exists $\delta>0$ so that for any $z\in B(y,\delta)$, there exists a $su$-path from $x$ to $z$ that is $\epsilon$-near $\gamma$. \end{lem}

-The lemmas uses the exact same proof as Proposition 7.3 in \cite{ASV} which uses a Baire category argument, although the formulations of the results there are slightly different.
+The lemmas use the same proof as Proposition 7.3 in \cite{ASV}, which employs a Baire category argument, although the formulations there are slightly different.